ncats/mawa-training-materials/session_1/session_1.md

 After clicking on it (again, it generally helps to do this in a new tab by `Ctrl`-clicking it), the app will open in 2-6 minutes.

-As the app opens, if you see a glowing "Warnings" message in the top right, as below, do not worry about it (unless the adjacent number is greater than 1).
-In addition, if you do not see "Latest" as highlighted in the top left, you will see a prominent banner to restart the app to pick up the latest changes; if so, click on the restart link in the banner to do so:
+As the app opens, if you see a glowing Warnings message in the top right, as below, do not worry about it (unless the adjacent number is greater than 1).
+In addition, if you do not see Latest as highlighted in the top left, you will see a prominent banner to restart the app to pick up the latest changes; if so, click on the restart link in the banner to do so:

 ![warnings](full/warnings.png)